SUMPRODUCT Function

 This example combines conditional filtering with row-by-row multiplication.

-Only the rows marked "Active" are included in the revenue calculation.
+Only the rows marked with 1 are included in the revenue calculation.
 In the sample data, row 3 is excluded before the quantity-price multiplication is summed, so the result is 1940.

 Check Answer